mihanwp/MihanPanel-Lite/readme.txt

 * Direct update from your WordPress dashboard

 **Report Bugs & Contribution:**
-Do you want to report mihanpanel bugs and contribute to plugin development?
+Do you want to report MihanPanel bugs and contribute to plugin development?
 Join us at [MihanPanel Github Page](https://github.com/mihanwp/MihanPanel-Lite "MihanPanel on GitHub")

 == Screenshots ==